RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ## Canonical:

 The **link: canonical** tag specifies which URL should be used if more than one exists.
-For example, a page that has both a "www", and a "non-www" URL can make use of this to avoid splitting traffic on the two URLs which makes analytics clearer.
-You only need this when you provide multiple URLs for the same content **while not using redirects for that**, so I personally do not use it.
+For example, a page that has both a "www" and a "non-www" URL can make use of this to avoid splitting traffic on the two URLs which makes analytics clearer.
+You only need this when you provide multiple URLs for the same content **while not using redirects for that**, so I do not use it.
 See [Yoast](https://yoast.com/rel-canonical/) for details.

 ```html
 <link rel="canonical" href="https://rilling.dev/about/" />